Consensys/daisy-state-machine/docs/StateMachine.md

 # State Machine

-We implement the State Machine Pattern through the use of base contracts that are meant to be inherited from.
-The contracts handle state transitions, callbacks and the allowed functions in each state.
+This project consists on a set of smart contracts that implement a linear state machine pattern and are meant to be inherited by other smart contracts.
+The contracts handle automatic state transitions, transition callbacks and the allowed functions in each state.

 ## Contracts